codemilli/wikis/Guard-alternatives.md

-Here's a list of know "alternatives" to Guard.
+Here's a list of known "alternatives" to Guard.

 The order should be: how generally feature-complete the tool is compared to Guard.